-- ☐ Continue to employ a Teacher Tech Coach to assist staff as they further integrate technology tools into classroom instruction. - ☐ Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Apps for Education. - ☐ Provide on-going inservices and training for Infinite Campus, our student management system. - □ Provide training in requested areas of technology. - ☐ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), ISTE, FCC and E-Rate Program for compliance.
+- ☐ Continue to employ a Teacher Tech Coach to assist staff as they further integrate technology tools into classroom instruction. - Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Workspace for Education Fundamentals. - ☐ Provide on-going in-services and training for Infinite Campus, our student management system. - ☐ Provide training in requested areas of technology. - ☐ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), FERPA (Family Educational Rights and Privacy Act), COPPA (Children's Online Privacy Protection Rule) and ISTE, FCC and E-Rate Program for compliance.

-- ☐ Further develop the role and function of a Teacher Tech Coach to assist staff as they further integrate technology tools into classroom instruction. - ☐ Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Apps for Education. - ☐ Provide on-going inservices and training for Infinite Campus, our student management system. - ☐ Provide training in requested areas of technology. - ☐ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), ISTE, FCC and E-Rate Program for compliance.
+- ☐ Further develop the role and function of a Teacher Tech Coach to assist staff as they further integrate technology tools into classroom instruction. - ☐ Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Workspace for Education Fundamentals. - ☐ Provide on-going in-services and training for Infinite Campus, our student management system - ☐ Provide training in requested areas of technology.

+- ☐ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), FERPA (Family Educational Rights and Privacy Act), COPPA (Children's Online Privacy Protection Rule) and ISTE, FCC and E-Rate Program for compliance.

-- ☐ Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Apps for Education. - ☐ Provide on-going inservices and training for Infinite Campus, our student management system. - ☐ Provide training in requested areas of technology. - ⊞ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), ISTE, FCC and E-Rate Program for compliance.
+- ☐ Encourage informal sessions between users in the use of the iPads, apps, web tools and Google Apps for Education. - ☐ Provide on-going in-services and training for Infinite Campus, our student management system. - ☐ Provide training in requested areas of technology. - ☐ Encourage off-site training at KISD as well as at local workshops, conferences and/or seminars. - Review the requirements of CIPA (Children's Internet Protection Act), FERPA (Family Educational Rights and Privacy Act), COPPA (Children's Online Privacy Protection Rule) and ISTE, FCC and E-Rate Program for compliance.